-2 units • P/NP • Total hours: Sixteen hours lecture; twenty-four hours lab; twenty-three hours clinical experience
+2 units • P/NP • One hour lecture; one and one-half hours lab; one and one-half hours clinical experience by arrangement

 Provides theory, laboratory practice and clinical application in dental radiography techniques.
 Clinical application includes exposure of a minimum of four (4) diagnostically acceptable full mouth series including bitewing on patients (according to California Law).
 Laboratory instruction includes completion of a minimum of two (2) acceptable full mouth series including bitewing on a mannequin.
 Advisories: Clinical dental assisting experience verified by Program Director